yinguo0304/gitskills/readme.txt

-Creating a new branch is quick AND simple. yinguoguo 7-22
+Creating a new branch is quick AND a simple. yinguoguo 7-22